Applying for a Tier 2 & Tier 5 Sponsorship LicenceAdmin2020-10-06T10:17:03+00:00

 The application for a sponsor licence must be completed online.
 Once the online application has been submitted, supporting documents will have to be sent to UKVI within 5 days.

 Failure to submit all the required supporting documents will result in the application being delayed or rejected.
-This could also result in further unnecessary costs for the organisation.
+This could also result in further unnecessary costs for the business.

-Whilst an organisation’s sponsor licence application is being considered, there is a possibility that UKVI may conduct a compliance visit to the business premises.
+Whilst a company’s sponsor licence application is being considered, there is a possibility that UKVI may conduct a compliance visit to the business premises.

-During a compliance visit, UKVI will examine the organisations HR procedures in relation to compliance requirements, e.g. verify any information given as part of the sponsor licence application or, UKVI may conduct a review of the organisation’s existing filing of employee identification records and right to work checks, etc.
+During a compliance visit, UKVI will examine the company’s HR procedures in relation to compliance requirements, e.g. verify any information given as part of the sponsor licence application or, UKVI may conduct a review of the company’s existing filing of employee identification records and right to work checks, etc.

 After the compliance visit has been conducted, if UKVI feel that the correct employment compliance procedures are not in place, the sponsor licence application will be refused.